-Since 1997, I have specialized and concentrated my real estate activities in the area known today as the Old Trinity Industrial District and the Dallas Design District.
-This fall is my 37th year in both real estate and the District.
-I've learned a lot, and I know a great deal about the people, the properties, the buildings, the codes, renovation, and a million other things.
-So if you see anything at all out there that interests you, give me a call, I'm glad to help.
-I've sold over 200 buildings during my long career and leased even more.
+Since 1980, I have specialized and concentrated my real estate activities in the area known today as the Old Trinity Industrial District and the Dallas Design District.
+This fall will be 39th year in both real estate and the Design District.
+I've learned a lot, and I know a great deal about the properties, the buildings, the codes, renovation, Lease language and Negotiations .
+So if you see a building in the area that interests you, give me a call, I'll be glad to help.
+I've sold over 200 buildings over the last 30+ years and leased even more.

-I was born and raised in Dallas and taught History for about 10 years before entering the world of commercial-industrial real estate.
-Initially, I worked all over Dallas' vast industrial warehouse environment, but by 1982 I became fascinated with the old Trinity Industrial District and found myself spending a great deal of time there.
+I was born and raised in Dallas and entered the world of commercial-industrial real estatein 1980.
+Initially, I worked all over Dallas' vast industrial warehouse districts, but by 1982 I became fascinated with the old Trinity Industrial District and found myself spending a great deal of time there.
 As early as 1982, I leased my 1st standard office-warehouse on Slocum St. to a showroom user and spent most of the next 30 years expanding the Dallas Design District as a viable choice to one of the four large institutional showroom plazas or the World Trade Center.
 Today, the Design District consists of over 380 showrooms many of whom are lifelong clients.

 In the 1990s, along with my regular sales and leases, I was recruited by the Industrial Properties Corporation (the Stemmons family's real estate arm) to assist them in selling off more than 2,000,000 sq. ft. of railroad land they had acquired after the demise of the Rock Island Railroad system, which serviced the District in the early 1940s and 50s.
 This "rail-bed land" behind virtually every warehouse in the District became a huge item, as parking is scarce and land for it even scarcer.